 The Waaw residence serves as a base for artists and other creative professionals wishing to stay in Senegal doing creative work.
 The minimum residency time is one month; stays for 2 or 3 months are encouraged.
-Waaw is open for artists 1 March - 30 April 2019, 1 - 29 December 2019 (no more applications accepted) and 1 February - 23 April 2020.
+Waaw will be open for artists 1 - 29 December 2019 (no more applications accepted) and 2 February - 23 April 2020.
 Outside these seasons, Waaw will be closed.
-In addition to our Senegal programme, we offer a travelling residency in Mauritania in January 2020 and we are planning a residency in Ethiopia in 2020.
+In addition to our regular Senegal programme, we are offering a travelling residency in Mauritania in January 2020.

 Waaw's main focus is on visual arts, craft and design, but practitioners in all art disciplines, curators, researchers and journalists are welcome.
 Projects with relevance to the Senegalese context and the local creative community are especially appreciated.
 Guidelines for application can be found here.
 NB: No grants are available, but selected candidates will be issued a letter of support for seeking finance individually.
 We normally host 5 artists at one time.

 The studio building contains five studios (12 - 24 sqm) intended for work.
 They are furnished with tables or workbenches, shelves, seating and lights.
 Extra workspace for special purposes can be rented outside the building for an additional fee.
 The library doubles as a room for artists' meetings and language classes.
 The Waaw hosts' office is on the first floor.
 One studio is occasionally used as an exhibition space.
 In order to for you to be able to concentrate on your work, the building will not be used for other purposes during your stay.

 End-of-residency exhibitions, performances or workshops are welcome but not obligatory.
 For these, we charge no rent, but artists will cover costs for materials and equipment and, if applicable, contribute to costs for a gallery assistant.
 We sometimes organise open door events at Waaw where artists can present their work in progress.